Police

 Kidnapping is a risk in Cameroon.
 The threat is very high in:

-Kidnappers have also targeted foreigners in the Northwest and Southwest regions.
+Kidnappers have also targeted foreigners in urban areas of Douala and Yaoundé.

 More information:

-Armed bandits are common in the border areas with the Central African Republic.
+Armed criminals and bandits are common in the border areas with the Central African Republic, Nigeria and Chad.
+They have been known to set up false roadblocks and ambush victims.

-Thieves are active on trains, coaches, buses and taxis, and around bus stations.
-Always take care of your belongings when using public transport.
+Thieves are active on trains, coaches, buses and taxis, and around bus stations, markets and hotels.
+Be aware of your surroundings, especially in busy areas.
+Always take care of your belongings when in public and take care to not show signs of affluence, including cash, expensive watches, jewellery and electronic devices.

 Online scammers defraud victims.
 Victims who have travelled to the originating country have put their lives in danger.